reigenatk/simple-blockchain/README.md

 ### Code

-Blockchain has blocks (which you can access using Iterator), the blocks have transactions, and the transactions have inputs/outputs.
-Inputs on the transaction reference previous transactions' outputs.
+Blockchain has blocks (which you can access using Iterator), each block has a list of transactions, and each transaction has a list of inputs/outputs (TXInput, TXOutput).
+Inputs on the transaction reference previous transactions' outputs, possibly more than one transaction output, but they must be from separate transaction objects.

 Libraries we use
 - `encoding/gob` for easy serialization/deserialization